Canon 1D vs 1Ds Mark II

 - Longer lasting: Gets more shots (1200 versus 500) out of a single battery charge.

 - More modern: Reflects 2 years and 11 months of technical progress since the 1D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark II emerges as the winner of the match-up (6 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark II is the clear winner of the contest (11 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.